 The panel will usually make the decision that day.
-You will be asked to go to the waiting room while the panel discusses your case.
 This usually takes between 10-30 minutes.
-You will then be asked back into the room and told the decision.
 They will give you a written outline of their decision as well.

 Sometimes the panel will not be able to make a decision quickly.
 If this happens, they will post it to you instead.
 It should arrive within a week.